Swaraj: Key concepts

-Swami Dayanand Saraswati, also known as Maharshi Dayanand Saraswati, founder of the Arya Samaj and a Hindu reformer, defined Swaraj as the "administration of self" or "democracy".
-Swami Dayanand Saraswati, beginning with the premise that God had created people free to perform any work they were inclined to choose, questioned the legitimacy of the British colonial rule in India.
-In the Swami's view, Swaraj was the basis for the Indian independence movement.
-Dadabhai Navroji claimed that he had learnt the word swaraj from the Satyarth Prakash of Saraswati.
+K.T.
+Telang, a founder of the Indian National Congress and a Hindu jurist and reformer, used the term swaraj to translate the term local self-government.
+In his view, Sthanik Swaraj was the basis for Indian political reforms.
+Bal Gangadhar Tilak also used the expression "swaraj" prior to its mention by Dadabhai Navroji in 1906.

 Swaraj aims towards a stateless society.
 According to Mahatma Gandhi, the overall impact of the state on the people is harmful.
 He called the state a "soulless machine" which, ultimately, does the greatest harm to mankind.
 The purpose of the state is that it is an instrument for the service of the people.
 However, Gandhi feared that a state moulded with such an aim would ultimately revoke the rights of the citizens and seize the role of grand protector, and would demand total compliance from them.
 This would create a paradoxical situation where the citizens would be alienated from the state and at the same time enslaved to it, which, according to Gandhi, was demoralising and dangerous.
 If Gandhi's close acquaintance with the working of the state apparatus in South Africa and in India strengthened his suspicion of a centralised, monolithic state, his intimate association with the Congress and its leaders confirmed his fears about the corrupting influence of political power and his scepticism about the efficacy of the party systems of power politics (due to which he resigned from the Congress on more than one occasion only to be persuaded back each time) and his study of the British parliamentary systems convinced him that representative democracy was incapable of meting out justice to people.

 Gandhi thought it necessary to evolve a mechanism to achieve the twin objectives of empowering the people and 'empowering' the state.
 It was for this that he developed the two pronged strategy of resistance (to the state) and reconstruction (through voluntary and participatory social action).